rpetrich/patrolaroid/README.md

 5. Click **Review and Launch**

 ## Step 3: Install dependencies
-1. [Connect to your new EC2 instance via SSH](https://docs.aws.amazon.com/quickstarts/latest/vmlaunch/step-2-connect-to-instance.html) (if using Linux or Mac) or PuTTY if using Windows
+1. [Connect to your new EC2 instance via SSH](https://docs.aws.amazon.com/quickstarts/latest/vmlaunch/step-2-connect-to-instance.html) (or PuTTY if using Windows)
 2. Install `gcc` and other package dependencies by running the command:
 ```
 sudo apt-get install curl git make gcc build-essential